-- The complaint or grievance is submitted to the program director. - If the complaint or grievance is against the program director, the request shall be submitted to head of department. - Submission of the complaint or grievance must not exceed fifteen days from the incident subject of the complaint or grievance, and the right to complaint or grievance ends after the fixed lapse of time. - The applicant must submit a complaint or grievance including the following: Personal information (name, civil registry number, university number and program name) and means of contact (phone and e-mail). - Determining the subject of the complaint or grievance - Determining the person or party that is involved in the complaint or grievance - Causes of complaint or grievance - Attach the documents that prove the validity of the complaint or grievance.
+- The complaint or grievance is submitted to the program director via emails. - If the complaint or grievance is against the program director, the request shall be submitted to head of department. - Submission of the complaint or grievance must not exceed fifteen days from the incident subject of the complaint or grievance, and the right to complaint or grievance ends after the fixed lapse of time.
+Submission of the complaint is done via email. - The applicant must submit a complaint or grievance including the following: Personal information (name, civil registry number, university number and program name) and means of contact (phone and e-mail). - Determining the subject of the complaint or grievance

-- If the filed complaint or grievance requires presenting the matter to the department council, then it is referred to it for consideration - The program director decides on the issue of the complaint or grievance within a period not exceeding 15 days of receiving the complaint or grievance request. - The complaint or grievance request shall be notified to the applicant of the action taken by the appropriate means of notification. - Every student has the right to obtain a copy of the (Student Rights and Regulation) available in the department that offers the program.
+- Determining the person or party that is involved in the complaint or grievance - Causes of complaint or grievance - Attach the documents that prove the validity of the complaint or grievance. - If the filed complaint or grievance requires presenting the matter to the department council, then it is referred to it for consideration - The program director decides on the issue of the complaint or grievance within a period not exceeding 15 days of receiving the complaint or grievance request. - The complaint or grievance request shall be notified to the applicant of the action taken by an email. - Every student has the right to obtain a copy of the (Student Rights and Regulation) available in the department that offers the program.